Skip to Main Content

 South Africa: Protected since 2007 under the National Environment Management: Biodiversity Act

-Populations in the Wild: approximately 41,700 mature individuals, or about 20,850 breeding pairs (2019 estimate)
+Populations in the Wild: fewer than 20,000 mature individuals, or about 10,000 breeding pairs (as of Jul 2024 IUCN assessment)

 Locomotion: On land, walks upright, with a straight-backed gait; flippers held away from the body, hops over small rock gaps and slides down large inclines.
 At sea, efficient swimmer; uses wing strokes to move the body.
 Steers with tail, feet, and wings.
 Travels quickly while porpoising (c.
 12km/hr).
 At the water surface, head and back are visible and tail is held level with water surface.
 Overall speed during foraging trips 3.5-6.3 km/hr.
 Dive to forage; flippers held to sides; commonly reaches depths between 15 and 23 m; submerged between 87 and 275 seconds.